Mixces/Animatium/MODRINTH_DESCRIPTION.md

 - removeEquipAnimationOnItemUse
     - Description: Fixes the blocking animation which plays the equip animation on use, and others.
     - Type: BOOLEAN
-- removeClientsideBlockingDelay
-    - Description: Removes the pesky blocking delay that modern clients have.
-Shouldn't flag on servers.
-    - Type: BOOLEAN
 - removeItemUsageVisualInGUI
     - Description: Removes item usage animation whilst inside a GUI, for example removes continuous visual blocking, etc.